Anthropic just launched managed agents. Here’s why I’d still use n8n.

 If you want to prototype fast and are not worried about data residency, multi-model flexibility, or long-term vendor risk, Claude Managed Agents is genuinely impressive.
 The developer experience is good, the integrations are solid, and the infrastructure problem it solves is real.

-But if you are building something for production, something that processes sensitive data, something that needs to scale economically, something that should outlast the current competitive landscape in AI, I think the smarter play is to own your orchestration layer. n8n, self-hosted, connected to whatever models you choose via API.
+But if you are building something for production, something that processes sensitive data, something that needs to scale at a reasonable cost, something that should still work well in two years regardless of how the AI market changes, I think the smarter choice is to own your orchestration layer. n8n, self-hosted, connected to whatever models you choose via API.

 Anthropic built great infrastructure.
 The question is whether you want to rent it or build something equivalent on your own terms.
 For most serious businesses, I think the answer is clear.